 The service provider or pharmacy becomes a client of the Kanta Services when they deploy one of the three core services for the first time.
 The service provider or pharmacy shall commit to become a client of the Kanta Services and accept the general terms of supply at the final stage of the deployment process of the first service.

 The service provider or pharmacy shall commit to become a client of the Kanta Services only once.
 There is no need to deliver the commitment again, for example, when the service provider expands the use of the service or deploys another core service.
 The year the client was accepted as a client determines the start date for the invoicing of user fees.

 When can one start archiving data into Kanta?

-For example, a service provider deploying the Patient Data Repository can be prepared to start the use of the service already fairly soon after registration.
-On the other hand, for example, the deployment of the Client Data Archive for Social welfare services with all its preparations may be a long project, in which case the service provider cannot start using the service until almost a year after registration.
+For example, a service provider deploying the Patient Data Repository may have the capability to start using the service very quickly.
+On the other hand, the introduction of, e.g. the Social Welfare Customer Data Repository with all its preparations may be a longer project, in which case the service provider can only start using the service almost a year after registering for deployment.